 1. Attend the Rodeo Performances

-All week, CNFR’s daily performances take center stage at the Ford Wyoming Center.
+From June 9-15th 2024, CNFR’s daily performances take center stage at the Ford Wyoming Center.
 Athletes compete each day in saddle bronc riding, bare back riding, bull riding, tie-down roping, steer wrestling, team roping, barrel racing, breakaway roping and goat tying.
-In addition, there’s a trade show and special CNFR events all week long.
-On Friday, stick around after the rodeo for a free concert (artist reveal coming soon).
-Get your tickets now

 Best Rodeo's - 10 Things to Do

-2. Immerse Yourself in 10,000 Cowboy Boots at Lou Taubert Ranch Outfitters
+2. Find Your Western Fit at Lou Taubert Ranch Outfitters

 Arguably the most iconic building in all of Casper, Lou Taubert Ranch Outfitters in the heart of downtown is the place to find all things western in Wyoming.
 When you walk through the doors, you’re met with the distinct and charming smell of leather and the sight of thousands of cowboy boots — literally, the store keeps around 10,000 pairs of boots in stock!
 Even if you’re not in the market for western garb, the store stocks high-quality made-in-Wyoming gifts, decor and souvenirs.
 Plus, perusing the 55,000-square-foot store is a worthwhile adventure in itself.